projectsveltos/sveltos/docs/getting_started/install/telemetry.md

 Set the `--disable-telemetry=true` flag in the Sveltos addon-controller configuration.

 By choosing to participate in telemetry, you contribute to the ongoing improvement of Sveltos and help ensure it meets the needs of the community.

+### Requesting Data Erasure

+You have the right to request the erasure of your data under certain circumstances.
+To initiate a data erasure request, please contact us at support@projectsveltos.io.